TLC: Tables, Ladders & Chairs (2020): Impact of the COVID-19 pandemic

-As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
+According to WrestleVotes, the 2020 TLC: Tables, Ladders & Chairs event was planned to be held at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
+However, as a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
 Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
-Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances.
+Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

 Due to the expiration of their residency contract with the Amway Center, on November 19, WWE announced that the ThunderDome would be relocated to Tropicana Field in St. Petersburg, Florida, beginning with the December 11 episode of SmackDown.
 This move was also done due to the start of the 2020–21 ECHL and NBA seasons as the Amway Center is the shared home of the Orlando Solar Bears (ECHL) and the Orlando Magic (NBA).
 Subsequently, TLC: Tables, Ladders & Chairs was the first WWE pay-per-view and WWE Network event presented from the ThunderDome at Tropicana Field.